Green Monster

 else.

-It's fun seeing nature around you in full of imagination.
-Even if it's
+It's fun seeing nature around you with imagination.
+Even if it's a road

-a road side tree trimmed by gardener, it became looking like something
+side tree trimmed by gardener, it became looking like something else.

 And this is an easy and inexpensive training for brushing up my imagination.